DragosTrandafir/ComplexNumbers/README.md

 Using C++ classes to perform complex number operations and displaying Mandelbrot sequence.

 The Project18 directory contains the header, the implementation and the main file , which shows how a complex number class can be created and used.
-Also, the main file shows the Mandelbrot sequence representation of comnplex numbers, which is quite interesting to observe.
+Also, the main file shows the Mandelbrot sequence representation of complex numbers, which is quite interesting to observe.
 MORE DETAILS are provided in the documentation available in the files.